 In her private life, Karolina is mainly a full-time mum, who is desperately trying to improve her still pre-intermediate yet ever increasing parenting skills.

 ‘To err is human...’
 On mistakes and feedback.
 (Plenary)

 One thing is common to all learners – they make mistakes.
 Whatever the age group, whatever the language, mistakes seem ubiquitous.
 It is up to us, teachers, what to do with them.
 Correct?
 Ignore?
 Make them the basis for a language activity?
 There are many considerations to be given to whether to respond to learners’ errors, and many factors will influence such decisions.
 And while in everyday classroom these judgements are made somewhat impromptu, it is worth pondering over the matter (after all, it is not only intuition, but also intellectual thought that makes good teachers).
 Hence the session will focus on the types of mistakes that learners make, the reasons why students have difficulties in getting something right.
 It will also give a thought to the problem of fossilisation and revisit the issue of accuracy and fluency as important factors in error correction

 Beyond Grammar.
-On developing YLs' cognitive competence (Secondary)
+On developing YLs' cognitive competence (Primary / Upper-Primary)